-The restart of clinical data publication under Policy 0070 is expected to commence soon.
-With this, sponsors will have to ramp up resources to work through their backlog and meet EMA submission deadlines.
-This will require agility and scalability, as well as a working knowledge of the process.
+With the restart of clinical data publication under Policy 0070, sponsors will have to ramp up resources to work through their backlog and meet EMA submission deadlines.
+This will require agility and scalability, as well as working knowledge of the process.